krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

     - Security: You can't use security groups, but you can use VPC endpoint policies.
 - __Flow Logs__:
   - can capture information about the IP traffic going to and from network interfaces in a VPC.
-  - The flow log data is stored using CloudWatch logs or Amazon S3.
+  - The flow log data is stored using CloudWatch logs or Amazon S3 or Kinesis
   - can be created at different levels: The VPC level, subnet level, or the network interface level.

+__VPC Transit Gateway__
+- can connect many: VPCs, VPNs, Direct Connect, peering connections.
+- must be in the same AWS account and region
+- multiple regions: setup Transit Gateway in each region
+- add transit gateway attachment for each VPC
+- add route table entries

 The VPC router connects different AZs together and connects the VPC to the Internet Gateway

 Internet Gateways (IGW) must be created and then attached to a VPC, be added to a route table, and then associated with the relevant subnet(s)
-IGW is horizontally scaled, redundant and HA and performs NAT between private and public IPv4 addresses
+IGW is horizontally scaled, redundant and HA and performs NAT between private and public IPv4 addresses Internet Gateway requires public IP.
+Else not traffic will go in or out.

 Public subnet:
 - Auto-assign public IPv4 address” set to 'Yes'.
 - If your subnet is associated with a route to the Internet

+You have to create Route Table
+- main route table is created when you create VPC.
+It is automatically associated with all subnets
+- separate route table for public (create new) and private subnets (main route table)
+- associate public subnet with public route table and
+- add route to Internet Gateway (destination: 0.0.0.0/0; target: InternetGateway)

 To enable access to or from the Internet for instances in a VPC subnet, you must do the following:
 - Attach an Internet Gateway to your VPC